Latest on U.S. Job GrowthSep 04, 2019

 For the United States, the average job growth over the last year was approx. 1.5%.
 Growth leader, Dallas ran at 3.5% followed by Houston at 3%, and the Phoenix valley at 2.9% (Includes Phoenix, Mesa, and Scottsdale).

 “It is remarkable and a testament to the strength of our industries that Texas continues to maintain a historic low unemployment rate of 3.4%.
 Our economy remains strong as a result of the continuing growth of our Texas employers and our thriving industries.” - Texas Workforce Commission

 Houston has added over 93,000 jobs, and when combined with Dallas, Texas created 77,000 more jobs in the last year than the New York-New Jersey MSA.

-What kind of jobs are being added?
+What kind of jobs is being added?
 "In Houston, professional and business services added the largest number of jobs, 24,500, from July 2018 to July 2019.
-It also added 11,000 new manufacturing jobs, 9,900 new leisure and hospitality jobs, and 9,400 new construction jobs over the same time period." - Dallas and Houston metropolitan areas lead U.S. in job growth
+It also added 11,000 new manufacturing jobs, 9,900 new leisure, and hospitality jobs, and 9,400 new construction jobs over the same time period." - Dallas and Houston metropolitan areas lead the U.S. in job growth